xeraa/microservice-monitoring/readme.md

 * Add alerts to the steps
 * Create custom dashboard and have it imported automatically
 * Docker
-* Don't hardcode the metrics credentials (in Java and the Beats)
 * MDC logging
 * Improve traced methods and add async